sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

-the contrasts ``druganxifree`` and ``drugjoyzepam``, just to show that ANOVA and regression are essentially the same, in the jamovi linear regression analysis there is actually a nifty shortcut to get these contrasts, see :numref:`fig-regfactors`.
+the contrasts ``druganxifree`` and ``drugjoyzepam``, just to show that ANOVA and regression are essentially the same, in the jamovi linear regression analysis there is actually a nifty shortcut to get these contrasts, see :numref:`fig14-23`.
 What jamovi is doing here is allowing you to enter categorical predictor variables as factors!
 You can also specify which group to use as the reference level, via the ``Reference Levels`` option.
 We have changed this to ``placebo`` and ``no.therapy``, respectively, because this